Kiss Me Once: Critical reception

 Kiss Me Once received mixed-to-positive reviews from music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews by music critics, the album received an average score of 66, based on 19 reviews, which indicates "generally favorable reviews".
 At AnyDecentMusic?, which assigns a weighted mean rating out of 10 to reviews by music critics, the album received an average score of 6.5, based on 27 reviews.

 Most critics praised Minogue's charisma and charm throughout the album, with many praising her return to modern pop music.
-Digital Spy's Robert Corpsey called the album a "triumph", labelling it "one of her bests".
+Digital Spy's Robert Copsey called the album a "triumph", labelling it as "among the best albums of her career".
 The Musics Mac McNaughton described it as "an unabashed shimmering life-raft of sexy fabulousness".
 Joe Sweeney of Slant Magazine called it "ruthlessly addictive dance music", while Ryan Latham of PopMatters said, "Kiss Me Once isn't a game-changing album, but it should churn out enough hits to keep her on the pop culture radar until her next offering."
 Tim Sendra wrote for AllMusic that Kiss Me Once is a "glittering, fun, and surprisingly powerful album that's classic Kylie through and through".
 Ben Cardew of NME said the album proved that "after 26 years in the business, Kylie can still pull off a very modern pop album".

 Some critics had mixed feelings about the album's production and sound quality.
 According to Chris Bosman of Consequence of Sound, the album's second half "is less boisterous, and while it maintains the entrepreneurial spirit, it loses its momentum."
 Despite describing Minogue's album effort as "playful" and "direct", The A.V.
 Club editor Annie Zalenski criticised its sound as "unfortunate", and felt it "drained" Minogue's personality and vocals.
 She later referred to the album as a "disappointing record that tries too hard to mould Minogue into something she's not."
 The Financial Times Ludovic Hunter-Tilney concluded, "It's solid and unspectacular, a necessary pretext for a new world tour, where the real action lies for Minogue now."
-Spin magazine editor Brittany Spanos noted the album's lacked cohesion, but stated "Therein lies the strength of Kiss Me Once: Minogue's ability to turn any contrived situation into something positive, magical, and utterly her own."
+Spin magazine editor Brittany Spanos noted that the album lacked cohesion, but stated "Therein lies the strength of Kiss Me Once: Minogue's ability to turn any contrived situation into something positive, magical, and utterly her own."